christiangalsterer/mongodb-driver-prometheus-exporter/README.md

 A prometheus exporter exposing metrics for the official [MongoDB Node.js driver](https://www.mongodb.com/docs/drivers/node/current/).

-Metrics names follow the same patterns as exposed by [micrometer](https://github.com/micrometer-metrics/micrometer)
+Metrics names follow the same naming convention used by [micrometer](https://github.com/micrometer-metrics/micrometer).
+This allows to use the same metrics in dashboards and alerts across different technology stacks, e.g. when you use Spring Boot and Node.js in different applications.

 ## Available Metrics
 The exporter provides the following metrics.